Tongue cleaner: Dental caries and periodontal disease

 The tongue surface can be a reservoir for tooth pathogens and periodontal pathogens.
 It can contribute to the recolonization of tooth surfaces.
 People with periodontal disease are more likely to have a thicker tongue coating and a microbial flora that produces more volatile sulphur compounds compared to those who have healthy periodontal tissues.
 Tongue cleaning might help to reduce halitosis, dental caries and periodontal disease.

 Side effects

 Tongue cleaning can cause discomfort.
 Improper use of a tongue cleaner may induce the gag reflex and/or vomiting.
-Overuse of a tongue cleaner may also cause damage to the taste buds.
+Aggressive use of a tongue cleaner may also cause irritation or ulcers.
 Some people have inappropriately used the tongue cleaner to scrape or brush the lingual tonsils (tongue tonsils).

 There has been one reported case where a woman possibly had infective endocarditis from bacteremia following the use of a tongue cleaner.
 Individuals with previous infective endocarditis and high-risk cardiac valves may be at a higher risk from bacteremia.